PimAkker/Blender-Video-Showcase/README.md

 ## Animation to show how we go from 3D to 2D
 ![alt text](<BIM 3D to 2D.gif>)

-## Animation to showcase the different types of chairs made paramterically in Blender
+## Animation to showcase the different types of chairs made parametrically in Blender
 ![alt text](<chiar test0001-0500.gif>)

 ## Animation to show the type of random room layouts I created for synthetic data generation